Everduin94/better-commits/readme.md

   - `USER/TYPE/TICKET-description`
 - if you're using Github issues to track your work, and select the `closes` footer option when writing your commit.
 Github will **automatically link and close** that issue when your **pr is merged**
 - [better-commits](https://packagephobia.com/result?p=better-commits) is much smaller than its alternative [commitizen](https://packagephobia.com/result?p=commitizen)
+- `better-commits` uses native `git` commands under the hood.
+So any hooks, tools, or staging should work as if it was a normal commit.

 ## ❓ Troubleshooting